Metric Embeddings Beyond Bi-Lipschitz Distortion via Sherali-Adams: Introduction

-Kamada-Kawai is especially popular as a tool for force-directed graph drawing in the social and medical sciences.
-For instance, the Kamada-Kawai objective has been used to visualize the spread of obesity and the dynamics of smoking in social networks~\cite{christakis2007spread,christakis2008collective}, for mapping the structural core of the human cerebral cortex~\cite{hagmann2008mapping} and identifying intellectual turning points in theoretical physics~\cite{chen2004searching}.
+KK is especially popular as a tool for force-directed graph drawing in the social and medical sciences.
+For instance, the KK objective has been used to visualize the spread of obesity and the dynamics of smoking in social networks~\cite{christakis2007spread,christakis2008collective}, for mapping the structural core of the human cerebral cortex~\cite{hagmann2008mapping}, and identifying intellectual turning points in theoretical physics~\cite{chen2004searching}.
+In practice, the embedding $x_1,\ldots,x_n$ is typically obtained via gradient descent or other local search methods applied to the objective function.
+These objective functions are nonconvex, and we are aware of no provable guarantees for such local search procedures.
+We are aware of few works giving algorithms with provable guarantees for any MDS cost function, including KK.
+Before we turn to these and to our results, we contrast MDS with some familiar metric embedding problems studied in theoretical computer science.

+\paragraph{MDS versus Principal Component Analysis.} Principal component analysis (PCA) is a well-studied approach to dimension reduction of a high-dimensional Euclidean metric.
+It can be phrased via a similar-looking optimization problem as KK, applied to inner products rather than distances.
+If $y_1,\ldots,y_n \in \R^N$, then